istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 Currently, the authorization policy only supports enforcing access control on inbound traffic and not the outbound traffic.

-It also does not support server-first TCP protocols because the first bytes are sent by the server application even before it receiving any data from the client.
-In this cse, the initial first bytes sent by the server are returned to the client directly without going through the access control check of the authorization policy.
+It also does not support server-first TCP protocols because the first bytes are sent by the server application even before it received any data from the client.
+In this case, the initial first bytes sent by the server are returned to the client directly without going through the access control check of the authorization policy.

 You should not use the authorization policy if the first bytes sent by the server-first TCP protocols include any sensitive